igemsoftware/SYSU_Software_2012/README.md

 3 Compiling the code

 Announcement: You just need to click on the Setup to install BiArkit and if you want to refine the codes, you can open BiArkitProject.rar by Netbeans.

+More information about our BiArkit software system: http://2012.igem.org/Team:SYSU-Software